Chandrashekar-Dappin/SVlearn/class/OOPs/polymorphism/README.md

 # In polymorphism parent acts as a child

 # Rules:
-**1. write the same methods with same signatures with different functionalities in parent as well as childs.**
+**1. write the same methods with same signatures with different functionalities in parent class as well as child classes**

 **2. write 'virtual' keyword with function in top parent class - Recommended.**